Rubus vulcanicola

 Rubus vulcanicola is an uncommon Central American species of brambles in the rose family.
-It has been found only in Panamá and Costa Rica.
+It has been found only in Panama and Costa Rica.
 The species was initially discovered on the sides of Volcán Poas in Costa Rica.

 Rubus vulcanicola is a prickly perennial.
 Leaves are compound with 3 or 5 leaflets.
 Flowers are pink or rose-colored.
 Fruits are black.